 Here are more details about the factors to consider when finding a great breast pump:

-After pulling together all their thoughts we were able to find the top breast pumps of 2018.
-Our hands-on tests included consideration of the following factors: automatic versus manual pumping, single versus dual pumping, BPA and phthalate content, portability, milk storage options, comfort (see our top-rated nipple creams here), expression phases, safety, battery life, and of course, price!
+After pulling together all their thoughts we were able to find the top breast pumps of 2019.
+Our hands-on tests included consideration of the following factors: automatic versus manual pumping, single versus dual pumping, BPA and phthalate content, portability, milk storage options, comfort (see our best nipple creams here), expression phases, safety, battery life, and of course, price!
 Here are the main factors we considered:

 Automatic versus Manual.
 Most moms opt for the automatic powered breast pump, whereas others prefer the manual method.
 There are a lot of pros and cons for each method.
 For the electric pump, you benefit from the phased expression that automatically mimics the sucking pattern of a baby, faster let-down with shorter overall pumping times, no hand/wrist strain from manual pumping, and a sit-back-and-relax sort of device that doesn't involve too much work.
 You can text on your phone or otherwise do some work while pumping, which some moms find super convenient.
 But with an automatic pump you also need to worry about battery levels, charging, device size/weight, higher cost, and noise.
 If you work in a small office environment, for example, you might be concerned that the automatic pumps are relatively noisy and others might hear the pump running; let's be clear that they aren't really noisy, but certainly noisier than a manual pump.
 For manual breast pumps, you benefit from highly customizable speed, no worrying about batteries/charging, a smaller form factor that is more portable, and a basically silent operation that is highly discreet.
 But pumping times can be a bit longer, you need to figure out when to switch expression phases, and you can't really do anything else while pumping since your hands will be occupied.
 Moms also report getting sore hands and wrists from manually pumping for extended durations.
 We think that the best option is the one you're most comfortable with and fits your unique lifestyle.
 One is not necessarily better than the other, though the electric pump is certainly worth the added cost for the convenience factor alone.